Greetings prospective Master's level students!

 Dormitory space is limited and assigned on a “first come-first served” basis.
 Those who desire to live in a dorm should plan to complete the admissions process by April 1 to increase the likelihood that a room will be available for them.
 Students who pay their deposits after all on-campus housing is filled must make their own housing arrangements off campus.

-January 15 for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.
+January 15 is the applicatin deadline for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.

 May 1 is the final date by which complete application packets must be received for those planning to enter the M.Div., MA, Anglican Studies, and Diploma in Theology programs in the upcoming August term/Fall semester.
 We STRONGLY encourage you to apply as early as possible especially if you will want to be considered for a residence hall room.